Pylons/pyramid_cookbook/docs/auth/jwt_auth.rst

                     if permission in identity.permissions:
                         # same logic as before

+The obvious advantage to the above approach is that the user permission can be revoked in the database and user access is denied immediately.
+If the permission is stored in the token, it will remain active until such time as the token expires.
+The above method will increase database calls significantly, as one will be made to the ``User`` table, for each request.
+It is important to assess the security needs of your application and the merits to each approach before production use.

-Hopefully this example helps you understand how to protect your API view with JWT and why it might be useful.
+Hopefully the examples in this tutorial will help you understand how to protect your API views with JWT and why it might be useful.